abhilashmnair/WhatsApp-Spammer/README.md

 A simple WhatsApp Spammer built with Python.

 Prerequisites
-1) Install Selenium
-    pip install -U selenium
+1) Install Selenium : pip install -U selenium

-2) Run the code
+2) Run the code : py spam.py
-    py spam.py

 3) Provide your victim's name the message.

 How long it works?
 Well...infinite....who cares!!!
 # Enjoy

 This is not intended to cause any trouble.
-Don't blame if your girlfriend leaves you or your family don't take you for the trip :)
+Don't blame if your homie reported you as spam or your girlfriend dumped you :)